thephpleague/csv/docs/9.0/reader/resultset.md

 public ResultSet::getRecords(array $header = []): Iterator
 ```

-<p class="message-info">Starting with version <code>9.6.0</code>, the class implements the <code>ResultSet::getRecords</code> methods matches the same arguments and the same signature as the <code>Reader::getRecords</code> method.</p>
+<p class="message-info">Starting with version <code>9.6.0</code>, the implemented <code>ResultSet::getRecords</code> method matches the same arguments and the same signature as the <code>Reader::getRecords</code> method.</p>

-To iterate over each found records you can call the `ResultSet::getRecords` method which returns a `Generator` of all records found or directly use the `foreach` construct as the class implements the `IteratorAggregate` interface;
+To iterate over each found record you can call the `ResultSet::getRecords` method which returns a `Generator` of all records found or directly use the `foreach` construct as the class implements the `IteratorAggregate` interface:

 ```php
 use League\Csv\Reader;